 “If there is to be a future, it will wear a crown of feminine design.”
 Sri Aurobindo

 What did Sri Aurobindo mean by feminine?
-He meant women and the deep feminine within us all, that is our ‘souls’.
+He meant women and the deep feminine within us all, that is our psyches, or ‘souls’.
 It is vital that the feminine ‘rise’ as the masculine has been dominant for too long and this way of thinking and acting is destroying this planet!

 I take this moment to reflect upon the world as it stands on the precipice of an uncertain future, which could mean the end of life on this planet!
 With rising political tensions, environmental degradation and destruction, a lack of fresh water for half of the population, and the threat of nuclear war on our doorstep, this is not a time to be nonchalant nor complacent.
 It is up to each and everyone of us to put aside our self-serving tendencies and differences, and to find common ground in which we all share.
 The Earth is one Earth, with finite resources, and if we destroy it, we destroy ourselves.